wp-plugins/rvg-optimize-database/readme.txt

 * Optimization can be scheduled to automatically run once hourly, twice daily, once daily or once weekly at a specific time (optional)
 * 'Optimize DB (1 click)' link in the admin bar (optional)
 * 'Optimize Database' Icon in the admin menu (optional)
+* MULTISITE compatible: optimizes all sites in the network with one click

 = Settings =
 You can find the settings page in the WP Admin Panel &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)